TheresaLui/SelfHelpContent_v2/articles/microsoft.averevfxt/averevfxt-licenseactivation.md

 ## **Key Information**

-In order to provide a license for an Avere feature, we need a Licensing ID.
+In order to provide a license for a feature, we need a Licensing ID.
 Licensing ID's are unique to each cluster, and your resulting license key will depend on this licensing ID.
 You will find the Cluster License ID under the Cluster -> Licenses section of the Avere Control Panel.

 ## **Recommended Documents**